fashberg/WThermostatBeca/README.md

 Send a json with changed parameters to `<your_topic>/cmnd/things/thermostat/properties`.
 Send a json with changed schedules to `<your_topic>/cmnd/things/thermostat/schedules`.
-Also you can change single values by sending the value to `<your_topic>/cmnd/things/thermostat/properties/parameterName`.
+You also can change single values by sending the value to `<your_topic>/cmnd/things/thermostat/properties/parameterName`.

 Examples: